I Started a Business, Now What?

 - Price: Setting the right price for a product or service can be tricky, but it is very important to charge the right amount.
 Too high a price?
 People won’t buy as much.
 Too low?
 You may not be covering your costs and profit.
 Changing the price can change sales.
 Talk to your customers about what is a fair price and research what other similar businesses are charging.
 Try not to change prices too often or customers may get confused.

-- Place: Options for business space are very limited in the North.
+- Place: Options for business space are very limited in the North and expensive in the south.
 Many small businesses will start off in homes but may need to move to a bigger space as they grow.
-Changing locations may not be possible or advisable due to the high cost and lack of options.
+Changing locations may not be possible or advisable due to high cost and lack of options.
 Business owners must be aware of how their location affects their business.
 Would moving to a different location impact the business?
 Would selling products and services online allow you to reduce the need for a business space at all?
 Should you attend craft fairs or trade shows to promote your business?
 Where are your customers located and what business location is best for reaching them?

 - People: Customers want to feel welcome and not pressured to buy products or services.
 Having trained staff that are friendly, helpful and confident in dealing with challenging situations with customers will be very important.
 If you are the only person working on the business, make sure you practice how to deal with customers, on the phone, by message/email and in-person.
 Make sure you think about return policies and how you will deal with frustrated and angry customers, even if it is the customer’s fault.
 How you treat customers will make a big difference in whether they choose to buy from you again.

 - Promotion: Review how you promote and advertise your business on a regular basis.
 What seems to be working the best?
 Don’t be afraid to change your promotion methods.
 Having new advertisements, posters, radio ads, community TV ads and social media posts can boost customer awareness of your business.
-Social media is often the cheapest and easiest way to promote your business, for free you can start a Facebook page that will let you share information about your business, post photos of your products or services and connect with potential customers.
+Social media is often the cheapest and easiest way to promote your business.
+You can start a Facebook page for free, which will let you share information about your business, post photos of your products or services and connect with potential customers.

 Taking the time to ensure that your marketing plan is working is a good business practice.
-Particularly during the first few years of operation, it is a good idea to make sure your customers are being reached and that they are able to find the information they need about your products and services.
+Particularly during the first few years of operation, it is a good idea to make sure your customers are being reached and that they can find the information they need about your products and services.